-- To investigate the ability of C. fimbriata to produce VOCs by using OPF juice as a sole carbon source in the shake flask experiment. - 2) To investigate the factorial analysis affecting methyl 3-(3,5-di-tert-butyl-4hydroxyphenyl) propionate production such as effect of initial pH medium, effect of agitation speed, effect of incubation temperature and effect of glucose concentration in OPF juice using the full factorial design method. - To optimize methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production using Response Surface Methodology (RSM) with Central Composite Design (CCD).
+- 1) To study the growth profile of Ceratocystis fimbriata and to investigate its ability to produce VOCs by using OPF juice as a sole carbon source in the shake flask experiment. - 2) To screen the parameters affecting methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production such as effect of initial pH medium, agitation speed, incubation temperature and glucose concentration in OPF juice using the full factorial design method. - 3) To optimize methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production using Response Surface Methodology (RSM) with Central Composite Design (CCD) by investigating the effect of incubation temperature (°C), initial pH medium and agitation speed (rpm).

-1.4 Scope of the study
+1.4 Scopes of the study